-DATE APPROVED: MAY 29, 2019
+DATE APPROVED: MAY 29, 2019 SIGNATURE: Signature on file in HR

 This general order states A.T.
 Still University (ATSU) policy and procedure relative to the ATSU purchasing function.

 ATSU Purchasing, as the centralized purchasing and requisition office, will provide all purchasing and coordination/distribution services for ATSU and administer the purchasing function for all supplies and equipment including, but not limited to, those supplies and equipment found on the Expense Object Code Listing.